pllealfunes/laravel-flashcards/README.md

 - Can Delete Individual Flashcards in the Deck
 - Can Create New Flashcards in the Deck
 - Can Delete Deck
+- Can create a Group and add Decks to the Group
+- Can Update Group Title
+- Can Add Deck to Group
+- Can Remove Deck from Group
+- Can Delete Group and Keep Decks
+- Can Delete Group along with all Decks inside

 ## Project Tasks :

+Next Task: Quiz

 ![Project Tasks](/flashcards/public/images/tasks.png)